kristian-lange-tw/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

    play.http.context = "/mybasepath/"
    ~~~

-**The path always has to start and end with a "/".** And keep in mind that if you add a base path to JATOS' URL you have to adjust all absolute paths in the study assets (HTML and JavaScript files) too - [or use relative paths](Adapt-Pre-written-Code-to-run-it-in-JATOS.html#create-the-study-in-jatos).
+**The path always has to start and end with a "/".** And keep in mind that if you add a base path to JATOS' URL you have to adjust all absolute paths to the study assets (in HTML and JavaScript files) too - [or use relative paths](Adapt-Pre-written-Code-to-run-it-in-JATOS.html#create-the-study-in-jatos).

 ### Study assets root path